dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

             .. tip::

-                In VS Code, pressing :kbd:`Ctrl+Shift+P` brings down a search bar where you can search for anything you need help with.
+                In VS Code, pressing :kbd:`Ctrl+Shift+P` brings down a search bar where you can search for help with anything.

         .. tab-item:: MacOS